loicsikidi/tpm-ca-certificates/docs/guides/getting-started/02-retrieve-and-verify-bundle.md

   --checksums-signature checksums.txt.sigstore.json
 ```

+The verification process works the same way for both root and intermediate bundles.

 > [!TIP]
 > `MIRROR.tpm-ca-certificates.pem` and `MIRROR.tpm-intermediate-ca-certificates.pem` are available in the repository for convenience, to allow users to see the latest bundle directly without going through GitHub releases.

 ## Alternative Verification Methods 🔬